 week Key Unit Competences Lessons Learning Objectives Resources and References Teaching methods & Techniques Observations/ self-evaluation (including proposed dates of assessment) Week 1 To be able to make decisions that promote social cohesion in practical situations Lesson 1: Objectives of studying General Studies and Communication Skills Students should be able to: -Explain the objective of General Studies and Communication Skills.
-Student's text books, testimonials, stories, films and documents -Group activities -Exposition method -Question and answer The lesson was covered well and the students were responsive.
+Student's -Group text books, activities testimonials, -Exposit stories, films and method documents -Questic answer s ion on and The lesson was covered well and the students were responsive.
 Strategy: Gave the students extra work of identifying more ways in which General Studies and Communication Skills is useful.